epexa/bitgesell-wallet-dist/README.md

-# Bitgesell Wallet JS Frontend Core Dist
+# Bitgesell Wallet JS Dist

 ## You can run directly from here: https://app.bglwallet.io